What you need to know about Iowa’s impending abortion ban

 How is this ban different from what the state Supreme Court struck down in June?

-The language is almost identical and includes exceptions similar to those in the bill passed in 2018.
+It’s almost identical language – and includes similar exceptions to the bill passed in 2018.

-The other difference is the speed at which the ban would be implemented: In 2018, the legislature passed the ban in May, and it was to go into effect on July 1, giving the Iowa Board of Medicine some time to spell out specific rules for how the ban would be enforced.
-This time, the legislation would go into effect as soon as the governor signs it.
+The other difference is the speed at which the ban would be implemented; back in 2018 the legislature passed the ban in May and it was slated to go into effect on July 1, giving the Iowa Board of Medicine some time to spell out specific rules for how the ban would be enforced.
+This time, the legislation would go into effect as soon as the governor signs the bill.

 The 2018 ban was struck down.
 So why are Iowa Republicans trying to pass essentially the same law again?

 They see an opening, and here’s why.
-A state judge ruled the 2018 ban unconstitutional — and the state did not challenge that ruling.
+A state judge ruled the 2018 ban unconstitutional – and the state didn’t challenge that ruling.
 But after the Supreme Court overturned Roe v.
 Wade last year, Reynolds asked a district court to reinstate the law.
-After the district court declined to do so, the governor appealed to the Iowa Supreme Court — and last month it issued a 3-to-3 decision on the matter, which meant the law could not go into effect.
+After the district court declined to do so, the governor appealed to the Iowa Supreme Court – and last month it issued a 3-3 decision on the matter, which meant the law couldn’t go into effect.

 So Republicans view that decision as a procedural move, and they’re hoping that by passing a new ban in the post-Roe era they’ll be able to ban abortions very early in pregnancy.

-Peter McRoberts, the policy director for the American Civil Liberties Union of Iowa, which strongly opposes the legislation, said he was surprised and disappointed to see that Republicans did not expand the number of exceptions to their ban beyond what they allowed in the 2018 version.
+Peter McRoberts, policy director for the American Civil Liberties Union of Iowa, which strongly opposes the legislation, said he was surprised and disappointed to see that Republicans didn’t expand the number of exceptions to their ban beyond what they allowed in the 2018 version.

-“What I don’t understand is in the year since Dobbs [v.
-Jackson Women’s Health Organization], why didn’t they look at what they’ve learned since then?” he said, alluding to news reports of women being denied abortions despite experiencing severe medical complications.
+“What I don’t understand is in the year since Dobbs, why didn’t they look at what they’ve learned since then?” he said, referencing some news reports of women who were denied abortions despite experiencing severe medical complications.

 How could the legislature pass the measure in just one day?

 Activists on both sides of the aisle say they expect final passage of the legislation by midnight Eastern time, which is when debate on the measure is supposed to end.
-To move speedily through the process, lawmakers are expected to waive procedural rules, including a requirement for bills to be made public for a certain length of time before they’re voted on.
+In order to move speedily through the process, lawmakers are expected to waive procedural rules, like a requirement for bills to be made public for a certain length of time before they’re voted on.

 How will a new ban change abortion access in Iowa?